-You will use the square root of the ratio of the bounce height to the drop height to get the COR of a tennis ball just as you did in the "Off the Wall" activity.
-You will then put the tennis ball in a freezer for a bit and repeat the experiment.
+You will use the square root of the ratio of the bounce height to the drop height to get the COR of a tennis ball and the happy ball just as you did in the "Coefficient of Restitution" activity.
+You will then put them in a freezer for a bit and repeat the experiment.